tomhoule/homepage/content/post/intro.md

 that would not work in a theorem prover, like visual proofs.
 But for me, this is the right workflow.

 I will continue using Lean to learn more mathematics, it is really a joy.
+Now on to chapter 2.